rackerlabs/rackspace-how-to/content/rackspace-email/verify-email-delivery.md

 - If the mailbox the message is addressed to has a forward in place, the message will not forward if it is flagged as spam.

-    *Warning: If you verify you are not getting any new email in apps.rackspace.com, contact your account administrator and provide them with [DNS setup link]*
+    *Warning: If you verify you are not getting any new email in apps.rackspace.com, contact your account administrator and provide them with this article [Set up DNS records for Cloud Office email](/how-to/set-up-dns-records-for-cloud-office-email/).*

+- Have you recently migrated from another provider?

+    - After migrating your mailboxes to Rackspace Cloud Office from an external company, it is necessary to have your mail client connect to the mailbox on the new server.
+For example if you are using a version of Outlook to access your email, you will want to create a new profile that connects to your new mailbox at Rackspace.
+Instructions for configuring your mail client to connect with your recently migrated mailbox can be found by logging in at [emailhelp.rackspace.com](emailhelp.rackspace.com).

+- Have you upgraded your mailboxes at Rackspace Cloud Office recently?

+    - When you upgrade your mailbox, it is possible your mailbox has actually been created again on another sever.
+For example if you upgrade a mailbox from Exchange 2007 to Exchange 2016, your data is migrated from the Exchange 2007 mailbox, to a new mailbox on Exchange 2016.
+This means that you will need to configure your local mail client to connect to the mailbox on the new server.
+Please log into [emailhelp.rackspace.com](emailhelp.rackspace.com) for instructions for configuring your mail client after upgrading.

 #### Outgoing message delivery